Guangqi-Phys/Routing-Circuit/Readme.md

 ## Acknowledgments

-- Thanks to the developers of `stim` for providing a powerful tool for quantum circuit simulations.
+- Thanks to the developers of [`Stim`](https://github.com/quantumlib/Stim) for providing a powerful tool for quantum circuit simulations.